rkarn/Locking-DT-RF/README.md

 The step-by-step annotated source code is available in the Jupyter Notebook file inside each dataset folder.

 The locking simulated in software is available in "Software Analysis DT <Dataset Name> Random Key locking.ipynb".
+These are perfomed for the decision tree only because for the random forest, the same analysis could repeat for several trees.
+In this notebook, the decison rules are extracted kept inside a python function.
+The locking scheme is then applied on such rules in the python function.
+The accuracy of model using sklearn and the generated python function is compared to verify the accuracy after locking.
+Further, the brute force attack is applied on the locked function to test the accuracy when wrong key is used.

-The logic to generate the Verilog HDL file is also given in another notebook named "HDL Generation <Dataset Name> RF.ipynb".
+The logic to generate the Verilog HDL file is given in another notebook named "HDL Generation <Dataset Name> RF.ipynb".
+Extracted decision rules are available in "Decision_rules_<Dataset Name>.txt" and "Locked_Decision_rules_<Dataset Name>.txt" for unlocked and locked random forest respectively.

 Another locking mechanism with a compact circuit is shown in "MNIST Decision Tree Random Key locking _circuit_changed.ipynb" where the extra AND operation is removed from the output.
 This circuit has been used to generate HDLs for all the dataset.